VBog/Bg-Bible-References/readme.txt

 * Added option "Highlight references in the headers H1...H6".
 Thank you very much, Pozharko Andrej, for good idea.
 * Added option "Convert references to the normalized form".
 * For short code [references type="list"] specified additional parameter 'col' - the number of columns.
+* Now you can specify a few books in row using semicolon as the separator (см.: Зах.4; 2Кор.1:21; 1Ин.2:27).

 = 2.6.0 =